fabric-community/the-hallow/README.md

 # The Hallow
 Fabric Community mod for Hacktoberfest!
-Formerly known as Spooky Time.
+Formerly known as The Hallow.

 # Hacktoberfest
 Hacktoberfest is a fun event that takes place every October which teaches people about open source (and helps them make their first contributions).
 If you make 4+ PRs from October 1st to October 31st, you'll get a fun tshirt!
 More information can be found on the [Hacktoberfest website](https://hacktoberfest.digitalocean.com/).
 Available loot can be found [here](https://hacktoberfestswaglist.com/).